Wolfgang Clement: Personal life

 Wolfgang Clement married his wife, Karin, in 1966 and went on to have five daughters and thirteen granddaughters.
-He died at his home in Bonn on 27 September 2020, at the age of 80.
-He had been suffering from lung cancer.

 Clement's work ethic was praised by colleagues across both sides of the aisle.
 Peer Steinbrück his successor as the President Minister of NRW, recollecting their time together in NRW, noted that he could work with a "sensationally low need for sleep" working at his desk until 11 PM before heading out to Rhöndorf in Düsseldorf's old town for Altbiers, before returning to work at 7AM.
 Der Spiegel noted that "Er könne zwölf Glas Bier schneller trinken als andere zwölf Korn." or that "he could drink twelve glasses of beer faster than others could drink twelve shots".
 He had also won a beer drinking contest, by downing a glass of Kölsch beer in 1.5 seconds at a German beer association ceremony in Cologne being held at the 487th anniversary of the Beer purity law, or Reinheitsgebot, in 2003.
 In his own words, the secret was "Man muss nur das Zäpfchen zurückklappen!" or that "You just have to fold back the uvula!"

+Clement died at his home in Bonn on 27 September 2020, at the age of 80.
+He had been suffering from lung cancer.